-From rare, vintage, out of production model car kits by AMT, Revell, MPC to race car kits, OMK has a wide selection spanning most of the 20th century's classic automobiles.
-We carry some Nascar stock car kits as well.
+From rare, vintage, out of production model car kits for sale by AMT, Revell, MPC to race car kits, OMK has a wide selection spanning most of the 20th century's classic automobiles.
 We have 1/24 and 1/25 scale kits as well as large scale kits ranging from 1/16, 1/12, 1/8 and more.
 Chevrolet, Ford, Corvette, Mustang, Camaro, Cadillac and even a few Toyotas.
+Enjoy browsing our hard to find vintage model car kits for adults.

 Plastic Model Kit, Box Condition: Good-